Sushi

-The inventor of modern sushi is believed to be Hanaya Yohei, who invented nigiri-zushi, a type of sushi most known today, in which seafood is placed on hand-pressed vinegared rice, around 1824 in the Edo period (1603–1867).
+The modern form of sushi is believed to have been created by Hanaya Yohei, who invented nigiri-zushi, the most commonly recognized type today, in which seafood is placed on hand-pressed, vinegared rice.
+This innovation occurred around 1824 in the Edo period (1603–1867).
 It was the fast food of the chōnin class in the Edo period.

-Sushi is traditionally made with medium-grain white rice, though it can be prepared with brown rice or short-grain rice.
-It is very often prepared with seafood, such as squid, eel, yellowtail, salmon, tuna or imitation crab meat.
-Many types of sushi are vegetarian.
+Sushi is traditionally made with medium-grain white rice, although it can also be prepared with brown rice or short-grain rice.
+It is commonly prepared with seafood, such as squid, eel, yellowtail, salmon, tuna, or imitation crab meat (surimi).
+Certain types of sushi are vegetarian.
 It is often served with pickled ginger (gari), wasabi, and soy sauce.
 Daikon radish or pickled daikon (takuan) are popular garnishes for the dish.

-Sushi is sometimes confused with sashimi, a similar dish in Japanese cuisine that consists of thinly sliced raw fish or occasionally meat.
+Sushi is sometimes confused with sashimi, a dish that consists of thinly sliced raw fish or occasionally meat, without sushi rice.